 A beneficiary may attempt to bar an executor from seeking a grant of probate by seeking an order that the person be “passed over”.
 The order must be obtained before the grant of probate is made.
 A court will only be persuaded that a named executor be passed over, if genuine reasons for the executor’s disqualification are placed before the court.

 The court may also order removal of an executor or a testamentary trustee from their position due for example, to their ill-health or misconduct.

 If you are a beneficiary under the will and are unhappy with the Executor’s actions, you may be able to get the will reviewed.
 QEL can provide legal advice and represent you throughout that process.

 Delay – Application for removal

-The executor must administer the estate expeditiously and should report progress to beneficiaries regularly, for example on a quarterly basis.
+The executor must administer the estate expeditiously and should report progress to beneficiaries regularly.
 Failure to do so can be a ground for removal of the executor from the position.

 Some wills allow for the executor or another person to be appointed as trustee for the performance of extended responsibilities in respect of estate assets.